achimera/flogo/activity/pushbulletnote/README.md

 # pushbulletnote
 This activity provides your flogo application the ability to send a notification via Pushbullet.
-If no email and channel target is specified, then the note is send to all devices.
+If no email and channel target is specified, then the note is sent to all devices.

 ## Installation